-Pre-production costs related to long-term supply arrangements - The costs of tooling used to make products sold under long-term supply arrangements are capitalized as part of property, plant and equipment and amortized over their useful lives if we own the tooling or if we fund the purchase but our customer owns the tooling and grants us the irrevocable right to use the tooling over the contract period.
+Pre-production costs related to long-term supply arrangements - The costs of tooling used to make products sold under long-term supply arrangements are capitalized as part of property, plant and equipment and depreciated over their useful lives if we own the tooling or if we fund the purchase but our customer owns the tooling and grants us the irrevocable right to use the tooling over the contract period.
 If we have a contractual right to bill our customers, costs incurred in connection with the design and development of tooling are carried as a component of other accounts receivable until invoiced.
 Design and development costs related to customer products are deferred if we have an agreement to collect such costs from the customer; otherwise, they are expensed when incurred.
-At December 31, 2021, the machinery and equipment component of property, plant and equipment includes \$24 of our tooling related to long-term supply arrangements.
-Also at December 31, 2021, other accounts receivable includes \$45 of costs related to tooling that we have a contractual right to collect from our customers.
+At December 31, 2022, the machinery and equipment component of property, plant and equipment includes \$28 of our tooling related to long-term supply arrangements.
+Also at December 31, 2022, other accounts receivable includes \$38 of costs related to tooling that we have a contractual right to collect from our customers.

 Goodwill - We test goodwill for impairment annually as of October 31 and more frequently if events occur or circumstances change that would warrant an interim review.
 Goodwill impairment testing is performed at the reporting unit level, which is the operating segment in the case of our Off-Highway and Commercial Vehicle goodwill.
 A multi-step impairment test is performed on goodwill.
 In Step 0, we have the option to evaluate various qualitative factors to determine the likelihood of impairment.
 This qualitative assessment may include, but is not limited to, reviewing factors such as macroeconomic conditions, industry and market considerations, cost factors, entity-specific financial performance and other events, such as changes in the Company's management, strategy and primary customer base.
 If we determine that the fair value is more likely than not less than the carrying value, then we are required to perform Step 1.
 If we do not elect to perform Step 0, we can voluntarily proceed directly to Step 1.
 In Step 1, we estimate the fair value of the reporting units using a model that incorporates various valuation methodologies, including discounted cash flow projections and multiples of current earnings.
-In determining fair value using discounted cash flow projections, we make significant assumptions and estimates about the extent and timing of future cash flows, including revenue growth rates, projected segment EBITDA, discount rates, and exit earnings multiples.
-If the estimated fair value, a goodwill impairment charge is recorded for the difference.
+In determining fair value using discounted cash flow projections, we make significant assumptions and estimates about the extent and timing of future cash flows, including revenue growth rates, projected segment EBITDA, discount rates, and terminal growth rates.
+If the estimated fair value of the reporting unit exceeds its carrying value, the goodwill is considered not impaired.
+If the carrying value of the reporting unit exceeds its estimated fair value, a goodwill impairment charge is recorded for the difference.
 See Note 3 for more information about goodwill.